WLTP is a new global standard for determining the fuel consumption and engine emissions of cars.

-WLTP applies to all new cars sold in the UK from 1 September 2019 and is intended to present a more realistic representation of fuel consumption and engine emissions such as CO2, with a vehicle operating at low, medium, high and extra high speeds.
+WLTP applies to all cars sold as new in the UK and is intended to present a more realistic representation of fuel consumption and engine emissions such as CO2, with a vehicle operating at low, medium, high and extra high speeds.

 What Does WLTP measure?

 Like the NEDC tests, the WLTP measures fuel/battery consumption and emissions from cars in laboratory simulations over different driving conditions to reflect urban driving, driving outside towns and in rural and highway conditions.
 The tests include acceleration, braking, pausing and resuming travel.